 - Bilingual Bonus: Sort of.
 The outro of "Only a Fool Could Say That" includes one of the band saying the song title in Spanish.

-- Biting-the-Hand Humor: their website, among many other hilarious writings, contains a number of appeals making their case for inclusion in the Rock 'n' Roll Hall of Fame.
+- Biting-the-Hand Humor: their website, among many other hilarious writings, contains a number of appeals making their case for inclusion in the Rock and Roll Hall of Fame.
 When they were finally voted in, they immediately opened a fake auction for the commemorative trophies awarded by a "self-styled 'official' musical honorary organization".
 Items offered in exchange ranged from cash offers to "somebody's gold teeth" and something simply described as "biological matter".

 - Call-Back: Walter Becker's solo track "Down in the Bottom" includes the line "Down in the suburbs where it's hard to tell - if I got the bear or the bear got me".
 This is a reference to a Steely Dan outtake called "You Got the Bear" of which the chorus is "only time will tell, if you got the bear or the bear got you".

 - Their second album has a song called "Your Gold Teeth" and their fourth has a song called "Your Gold Teeth II".
 The songs are unrelated musically, but each song's chorus contains the line "throw out your gold teeth, see how they roll" (or a variation thereof).

 - Canon Discontinuity: The two songs the band released before Can't Buy a Thrill, "Dallas" and "Sail the Waterway".
 Aside from their original release as the two sides of their first single, they've been released on the Japanese compilation "Steely Dan" and the UK "Plus Fours" EP.
 But the band have never allowed them to be released on CD.
 Fagen and Becker are on record as calling the songs "stinko".